Retirement Homes in SHAWNEE County, Kansas

 There are 16 senior retirement homes and nursing homes in SHAWNEE County, Kansas area.
 This list includes nursing homes, skilled nursing facilities as well as general retirement facilities in SHAWNEE County, KS and nearby.
 Some of these retirement homes belong to larger senior retirement communities, while others are freestanding.

-5. Countryside Health Center
+5. Plaza West Regional Health Center

 7. Topeka Presbyterian Manor

 8. Topeka Presbyterian Manor accepts Medicare and Medicaid and can fit 95 Topeka residents at its full capacity.
-Topeka Presbyterian Manor is a Medicare-licensed retirement home that was established on 07/15/1994 and includes services such as ostomy care, psychological services and restorative nursing and is located at 4712 Sw 6th Ave, Topeka, Kansas 66606.
+Topeka Presbyterian Manor is a Medicare-licensed retirement facility that was established on 07/15/1994 and includes services such as ostomy care, neurological rehabilitation and restorative care and is located at 4712 Sw 6th Ave, Topeka, Kansas 66606.
 Its license number is 175297.

 11. Brewster Health Center